ContagiousMisfit/ContagiousMisfit/README.md

 Thank you for visiting my Github profile.
 I hope you enjoy checking out some of my projects.
-I am a software developer currently pursuing my first postgraduate degree in Java Software Development and architecture.
+I am a software developer with a postgraduate degree in Java Software Development and architecture.
+My current goal is to complete a masters in Data Structures and Algorithms.

 My name is <b> Isabela. </b> I'm from Brazil 🇧🇷, but my dreams are borderless.